Sitemap Powered By WorldPay

 6 nights' accommodation, based on two adults sharing, in Irish Tourist Board approved hotels, guesthouses and B&Bs (normally with en-suite facilities).

-Meals consist of a full Irish breakfast each day, packed lunch, and a two/three course meal each evening (except your last evening in Dublin).
+Meals consist of a full Irish breakfast each morning.
+The Meals Package option also includes a packed lunch, and a two/three course meal on four evenings.
 Drinks are not included.

 Luggage transfer each day, route description and maps.

-Transfers to and from Dublin Airport, Rosslare Harbour, or any Dublin mainline rail station.
+*Transfers to and from Dublin Airport, Rosslare Harbour, or any Dublin mainline rail station can be arranged - see pricing for more details.

 For more information on Ireland visit the Tourism Ireland website at www.ireland.ie.